jatinlanje/object-oriented-programming/README.md

 Implement the following functionalities:

 ### Account Creation:
--The system should allow creating new customer accounts with the following details: bank, ifsc, customer name, account number, initial deposit amount.
+-The system should allow creating new customer accounts with the following details: bank, ifsc, customer name, account number, initial deposit amount. <br>
--Each account should have a unique account number.
+-Each account should have a unique account number. <br>
--Automatically generate the IFSC code based on the bank name.
+-Automatically generate the IFSC code based on the bank name. <br>
 -The initial deposit amount should be greater than or equal to a specified minimum balance.

 ### Account Validation: